Hoversquid/MLAnimator/README.md

 # Known Issue:

 If your path for `-dir` ends with a backslash and quotes `\"`, the program cannot run.
 Just remove the ending backslash.

+# Stay tuned

 I'm planning on updating this repo and making more in depth tutorials for machine learning projects soon!